cchrist67/EC2-CostManager/README.md

 # EC2-CostManager

 The EC2CostManager starts and stops AWS EC2 instances on a schedule you define based on an OP_MODE tag on your EC2 instances.
 The schedule is defined in UTC time.
-The CloudFormation script creates two lamda functions, one IAM role and four CloudWatch Schedule rules.
+The CloudFormation script creates two lamda functions (a starter and a stopper), one IAM role, and four CloudWatch Schedule rules (two stopper rules and two starter rules).

 Instructions: